-Piet Zwart Institute’s admissions committees review applications, interview, and accept candidates on a rolling basis from December 2019 to May 2020, until all positions in the cohorts are filled.
+The Piet Zwart Institute’s admissions committees review applications, interview, and accept candidates on a rolling basis from December 2023 to May 2024, until all positions in the cohorts are filled.

-Due to the quantity of applications the Piet Zwart Institute Master programs receive, regulations regarding immigration, and international opportunities to apply for study funding, we strongly encourage you to apply early and to attend our February 1, 2020 open house if possible.
+Due to the quantity of applications the Piet Zwart Institute Master programs receive, regulations regarding immigration, and international opportunities to apply for study funding, we strongly encourage you to apply early.

 Once a committee has reviewed your completed application, you may be contacted for an interview.